-Section l.
-Regular Club meetings of the general membership shall be the first and third Thursday of each month, September through May.
+Section I. Regular Club meetings of the general membership shall be the first and third Thursday of each month, September through May.
 Exceptions may be made as determined necessary by the Executive Council.

 Section 2.
 Conduct of business requiring a vote at Board and regular Club meetings shall be in accordance with Robert's Rules of Order.

-Article IX - OUORUM
+Article IX - QUORUM

-Section l.
-A quorum for the transaction of business requiring a vote at a regular club meeting shall be one-third of the membership in good standing.
+Section I. A quorum for the transaction of business requiring a vote at a regular club meeting shall be one-third of the membership in good standing.
 The presence of a quorum may be deemed by the two members of the Executive Council.

 Section 2.
 A quorum of the Board shall be five, one of whom must be an Officer and one of whom must be a Director.

-Article X - OFFICIAL PUBLICATION & WEB SITE
+Article X - OFFICIAL PUBLICATION & WEB SITE business as required by this Constitution and By-Laws, plus any other Club-related items of interest to the membership.

-Section l.
-The official publication of the Club shall be a newsletter, named the Cable Release.
-The Cable Release shall contain all notifications of Club business as required by this Constitution and By-Laws, plus any other Club-related items of interest to the membership.
+Section I. The official publication of the Club shall be a newsletter, named the Cable Release.
+The Cable Release shall contain all notifications of Club